Keiskamma Altarpiece

 | Contributor | — |

-| Photographer | — |
+| Photographer | Robert Hofmeyr |

 | Description |

-Medium: Detail of collaborative embroidery and mixed media (Layer 2).
-This detail depicts birdlife among the branches of a coastal fig tree, representing the flourishing environment of Hamburg. |
+This detail in the second layer depicts birdlife among the branches of a coastal fig tree, representing the flourishing environment of Hamburg. |

 | Language | — |